List of artworks in University City of Caracas

+Amor wrote that the individual artworks creating the spaces of the campus "cannot be assessed individually".
+She describes many of the murals on the campus as showing "repetition, discontinuity, compression and expansion, dynamism, rhythmic composition, contrasting shapes, geometric organization, and anti-hierarchical allover-ness."

 By Venezuelan artists

 "El primer libro"

 Just inside the main entrance of the Central Library is a stone depicting a petroglyph, carved by ancient indigenous people of Venezuela.
 The story of its placement is that it is the first book of the library, waiting for somebody to come and read it, but nobody can because the language is lost.
 Based on comments from scholars and university figures, it has been deemed that these people do not consider the petroglyph stone to be part of the university's heritage, nor as one of the campus works of art; the same distancing is seen with other elements of indigenous culture across the country.
 Map reference on this page: L5.